osteele/Arduino_SerialRecord/README.md

 - The second value controls a buzzer attached to pin 9.
 If the value is 0, the buzzer is silenced; otherwise, it plays a tone at the specified frequency.

-This sketch pairs well with the SendMultipleValues example from the [Processing SerialRecord] library.
+This sketch pairs well with the SendMultipleValues example from the [SerialRecord library for Processing].

 You can also interact with this sketch from the Serial Monitor.
 Enter `100,200` into the text area at the top, and press "Send".
 Then enter `!e` to ask the